RyanTaggard/masks-scatterplot/README.md

 # regional-scatterplot

-Graphs the daily infections and positivity rate of US states by census region over time.
+Graphs the daily infections and positivity rate of US states by mask usage over time.